-- Proximity to markets and related industry clusters; - Access to on-site amenities and proximity to off-site amenities; - Availability of office space for lease or purchase; - Partnership and support with government, organizations, and firms; - Land area ranging from a single parcel with one building to a large campus with a developable land area of 30 to 50 ha; - High quality design environment to stimulate creativity and innovation; and - Availability of supporting infrastructure and resources (i.e. training/research and incubator facilities, synergies with post-secondary institutions).
+- Prestige "campus-like" setting for office and light industrial uses; - Access and exposure to highways and arterial roads, and transportation connectivity; - Access to skilled and unskilled labour; - Proximity to markets and related industry clusters; - Access to on-site amenities and proximity to off-site amenities; - Availability of office space for lease or purchase; - Partnership and support with government, organizations, and firms; - Land area ranging from a single parcel with one building to a large campus with a developable land area of 30 to 50 ha; - High quality design environment to stimulate creativity and innovation; and - Availability of supporting infrastructure and resources (i.e. training/research and incubator facilities, synergies with post-secondary institutions).